CON-0020

 Metanoia and Initiation

-The structural parallel between metanoia and initiatory transformation (CON-0001) is the concept's most important contribution to the project's framework.
+The parallel between metanoia and initiatory transformation (CON-0001) is the concept's most important contribution to the project's argument.

 Initiation, in the mystery traditions, does not primarily change beliefs.
 The Eleusinian initiate does not emerge from the Telesterion with a new set of theological propositions.
 They emerge transformed: changed in what they are, in how they stand in relation to death and life, in what they can perceive.
 This is metanoia: a change not of opinion but of nous.

 The tripartite initiatory structure (from Arnold van Gennep, developed by Victor Turner): separation, liminality, reincorporation.
 The reincorporated person is not the same person who entered the liminal phase.
-Something has changed, not merely in their knowledge or beliefs, but in their mode of being, in the structure of their consciousness.
+Something has changed, not in their knowledge or beliefs,.
+It is in their mode of being, in the structure of their consciousness.
 This is metanoia as initiation produces it.

 The Neoplatonic tradition, following Plato, identifies anamnesis (CON-0013) and epistrophē (turning toward, return) as the movements of the soul in its ascent.
 Metanoia can be understood as the experiential event that initiates epistrophē: the moment at which the nous, having been turned, begins its return.
 The philosophy of Plotinus is a sustained account of what the nous must do to complete a metanoia that the initial encounter with beauty or truth has begun.